Stephen A. Douglas, Western Man

 About the Book

 In 1848, when America acquired 550,000 square miles after the Mexican War, the fight began over whether the territory would be free or slave.
-Henry Clay, a slave owner who favored gradual emancipation, packaged territorial bills from Douglas’ committee with four others.
+Henry Clay, a slave owner who favored gradual emancipation, packaged territorial bills from Douglas’s committee with four others.
 But Clay’s “Omnibus Bill” failed.
 Exhausted, he left the Senate, leaving Douglas in control.

 About the Author(s)